hakyimlab/MetaXcan/README.md

 ```
 , although a typical user will use ony the last two of them.

-The rest of the scripts in **software** folder are python packaging support scripts.
+The rest of the scripts in **software** folder are python packaging support scripts,
+and convenience wrappers such as the GUI.

 Subfolder **software/metax** contains the bulk of Metaxcan's logic, implemented as a python package.